News, Blogs and Buying Guides

 What is a Bluetooth Transmitter?

 The first half of the puzzle is the Bluetooth transmitter.
-Bluetooth Transmitters are used to connect wirelessly between an audio / data source like a phone, PC, TV or Radio to an Audio output device like headphones, speakers and earbuds.
+Bluetooth Transmitters are used to connect wirelessly between an audio source like a phone, PC, TV or Radio to an Audio output device like headphones, speakers and earbuds.

 The key thing to remember and take note of it the direction of the relationship shown below